kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ## Alternatives

-**Continue using only third-party schedulers.** This avoids an upstream dependency but leaves LWS outside the standard Workload contract and requires users to install another scheduler.

-**Keep `spec.gangScheduling: {}` as an LWS-specific empty marker.** This is smaller initially but cannot express standard policy, topology, disruption, or shared-claim intent and diverges from KEP-6089 and Job integration.

-**Create PodGroups from leader-pod reconciliation and make the leader their owner.** This matches the existing Volcano shortcut but violates the required Workload -> PodGroup -> Pod order and conflicts with PodGroup deletion protection.
-It is rejected for the upstream provider.
+**Create PodGroups from leader-pod reconciliation and make the leader their owner.** This matches the Volcano shortcut but violates Workload → PodGroup → Pod order and PodGroup deletion protection.
+Rejected for the `kubernetes` provider.

-**Make one PodGroup for the entire LWS the only representation.** Whole-LWS mode is useful when explicitly requested, but making it the default would require all replicas to fit simultaneously, couple independent serving replicas, and hide replica and role boundaries from future CPG and topology scheduling.
+**Make one PodGroup for the entire LWS the only representation.** Useful when requested, but as the default it would require all replicas to fit at once and hide replica/role boundaries from later CPG and topology scheduling.

-**Create one Workload per replica.** This duplicates identical policy, creates more objects, and loses the Workload-level representation of the LWS.

-**Expose only a flat replica scheduling block and add hierarchy later.** Adding LWS and leader/worker levels later would change the field's meaning or require a second API.
+**Expose only a flat replica block and add hierarchy later.** Adding LWS and leader/worker levels later would change the field or require a second API.

-**Materialize hierarchical LWS scheduling immediately.** CompositePodGroup is still alpha in 1.37 and would expand the first implementation.
-The hierarchical API with Phase-1 lowering is a smaller, testable first step.
+**Materialize hierarchical LWS scheduling immediately.** CompositePodGroup is still alpha in 1.37.
+Hierarchical API plus Phase-1 lowering is the smaller first step.

-**Mirror the upstream `v1alpha3` controller building blocks in LWS-owned types.** This isolates the persisted CRD schema from dependency updates, but it creates a parallel scheduling vocabulary and field-by-field conversion code.
+**Mirror the upstream `v1alpha3` building blocks in LWS-owned types.** Isolates the CRD from dependency updates, but duplicates the scheduling vocabulary and risks drift.
+Direct composition is selected, with pinning and schema tests.
-It also risks semantic drift between pod-group and composite-group variants.
-Direct composition is selected instead, with dependency pinning and generated schema compatibility tests.

-**Drive WAS from LWS labels instead of a typed `spec.scheduling` field.**
-Well-known labels on the LWS (and optionally on leader/worker templates) could opt into replica gang, topology, or disruption behavior so the controller still compiles Workload and PodGroup objects with an even smaller typed API surface.
-Labels are not the primary API because they cannot represent the
-LWS/replica/leader-worker hierarchy, union-typed policy, topology lists, disruption modes, or shared claims without an unbounded stringly-typed vocabulary, and validation and immutability become ad hoc.
-A later switch from labels to a typed field would still be a user-facing migration.
+**Drive WAS from LWS labels instead of `spec.scheduling`.** Labels cannot represent the hierarchy, unions, topology lists, disruption, or claims without an ad hoc string vocabulary.
+A later switch to a typed field would still be a user-facing migration.